-- Juice half the lemon; cut the remaining half into wedges and reserve for serving.
+- Juice half the lemon; cut the remaining half into wedges for garnish.

 Prep the garnishes; toast the pita breads

-- Trim the ends from the cucumber; cut the cucumber in half lengthwise, then crosswise into thin half-moons.
+- Peel the cucumber, if desired, and trim off the ends; cut the cucumber in half lengthwise, then crosswise into thin half-moons.

 - Strip the mint leaves from the stems; coarsely chop the leaves.